 If you’re thinking about a career in healthcare and you don’t know where to start, an Access to Higher Education Diploma (Health Sciences) might just be the thing for you.
-This year long part time course gets you on the ladder to working in a whole variety of careers, such as chiropractic, medicine, physiotherapy, nursing, exercise science, osteopathy and nutrition.
+This year long part time course gets you on the ladder to working in a whole variety of careers, such as chiropractic, medicine, physiotherapy, nursing, exercise science, sport science, psychology, radiography, osteopathy and nutrition.
 And what’s more, our fantastic Bournemouth location means you'll be able to sample the idyllic south-coast lifestyle while you're studying.

 Learn about the human body through biology, chemistry, physics, anatomy and psychology.
 Our academic staff will get you involved in the classroom, the lab, and even the on-site chiropractic clinic, so expect to be kept on your toes.

 Our team of clinicians and scientists use their own experience to make sure the course is relevant to you and your future training.
 You don’t have to give up your day job just yet as you’ll join us part-time on Fridays, Saturdays, and Sundays at AECC University College and at our on-site outpatient clinic and imaging centres.

 Did we mention that this Access to Higher Education Diploma is helping you prepare for a higher level of study?
 You’ll get to grips with the culture of a university and easily bridge any gaps.
 Add to this over 50 years of experience in health science and healthcare courses and you’ll see why this Access to Higher Education Diploma in Health Sciences is a great choice.